Best Brake Caliper Grease: The Power of Stopping Smoothly

 Q: Can I use regular grease for brakes?

 The brakes on your car can get extremely hot, particularly when braking hard or braking repeatedly.
-Some general-purpose lubricants aren't designed to hold up in these types of conditions.
-You need high-temperature grease that can take the heat and won't damage rubber or plastic components.
+Some general-purpose lubricants don’t hold up in these conditions.
+You need high-temperature grease that can take the heat and won’t damage rubber or plastic components.

 Q: Can I use lithium grease on brake calipers?

-White lithium can be used on drum brake hardware and backing plates; however, it is a low-temperature grease, so it shouldn't be used on front disc brakes.
+White lithium applies to drum brake hardware and backing plates; however, it is a low-temperature grease, so it shouldn’t be on front disc brakes.

 Q: What grease do you use on brake calipers?